Mudgeeraba Cemetery is owned by the City of Gold Coast (City). The lower part (0.75 hectares) was donated to the City in 1936 by the Laver family.

 Monumental, lawn and lawn beam sections

 Note: the map depicts the sectional layout of the cemetery only.
-For information relating to vacant sites within the cemetery, please contact the City's administration for current availability.
+For information relating to vacant sites within the cemetery, please contact our Cemeteries team for current availability.

 Columbarium wall (lower section) - single and double niches